ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value the URI of the certificate of the Client.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT3).

-* 'control_path', with value a full URI, encoded as a CBOR text string.
-If 'control_path' is supported by the Client, the Client acts as a CoAP server and hosts a resource at this specific URI.
+* 'control_uri', with value a full URI, encoded as a CBOR text string.
+If 'control_uri' is supported by the Client, the Client acts as a CoAP server and hosts a resource at this specific URI.
 The KDC MAY use this URI to send CoAP requests to the Client (acting as CoAP server in this exchange), for example for individual provisioning of new keying material when performing a group rekeying (see {{update-keys}}), or to inform the Client of its removal from the group {{sec-node-removal}}.
 If the KDC does not implement mechanisms using this resource, it can just ignore this parameter.
 Other additional functionalities of this resource MAY be defined in application profiles of this specifications (OPT9).
 In particular, this resource is intended for communications concerning exclusively the group or topic specified in the 'scope' parameter.

 ~~~~~~~~~~~~~~~~~~~~
 scope, N_S, and N_C expressed in CBOR diagnostic notation: